axisgroup/evaluation-toolkit/1. Following best practices/README.md

 #### Computation

-Calculate the right metric for them, provide the most actionable metric or information
+Calculate the right metric for them, provide the most actionable metric or information eg. Focus on absolute measures rather than changes (e.g. total sales vs. change in sales)

 #### Perception